TrellixVulnTeam/swahilipython_SCMU/Doc/library/cmd.rst

 --------------

-The :class:`Cmd` class provides a simple framework for writing line-oriented command interpreters.
+The :class:`Cmd` kundi provides a simple framework for writing line-oriented command interpreters.
 These are often useful for test harnesses, administrative tools, and prototypes that will later be wrapped in a more sophisticated interface.

 .. class:: Cmd(completekey='tab', stdin=None, stdout=None)

-   A :class:`Cmd` instance or subclass instance is a line-oriented interpreter framework.
-There is no good reason to instantiate :class:`Cmd` itself; rather, it's useful as a superclass of an interpreter class you define yourself in order to inherit :class:`Cmd`'s methods and encapsulate action methods.
+   A :class:`Cmd` instance or subkundi instance is a line-oriented interpreter framework.
+There is no good reason to instantiate :class:`Cmd` itself; rather, it's useful as a superkundi of an interpreter kundi you define yourself in order to inherit :class:`Cmd`'s methods and encapsulate action methods.

    The optional argument *completekey* is the :mod:`readline` name of a completion